 After scrubbing off the corrosion and grime with a Scotchbrite pad, here is what I had for an etch.

 Legible, but not very easily, so let’s see what we can do to darken it up.
 First important ingredient is:

 Wipe the saw plate down with a rag or paper towel moistened with rubbing alcohol to remove any oil, grease, dirt or fingerprints.
 Keep turning to a fresh part of the rag and repeating until it comes up completely dirt-free.
 The metal must be very clean or the next step will not work.
 Now for the brass darkening substitute, I use:

 This cold bluing solution is available nearly anywhere that carries hunting and gun supplies, even many Wal-Marts will have it either by itself or in a gun restoration kit.
 Look for it near the gun cleaning supplies.
-I always keep some around to touch up bluing on my handguns, but it has proven just as valuable for tool restorations and modification.
+I always keep some around to touch up bluing from holster wear on my handguns, but it has proven just as valuable for tool restorations and modification.
 Plus, it’s pretty cheap.

 Using a cotton swab, spread the bluing solution liberally over the etch and surrounding area.